Many people planning a holiday in Sri Lanka are asking me this question: is it safe to travel to Sri Lanka now 🤔

 Bring medicine and sun screen:

-Bring all prescript medicines you need for the length of your holiday.
-Also bring good quality sun screen, as it is hard to find at the moment. ☀️ And April/May is really hot and sunny!
+Bring all prescription medicines you need for the length of your holiday.
+Also bring good quality sun screen, as it is hard to find at the moment. ☀️ Most days are really hot and sunny!